marcoszanre/teamscallingservicehostednode/README.md

 ## To run the bot

-- Initiate ngrok *ngrok http 8080* and take note of the Forwarding Address
+- Initiate ngrok "*ngrok http 8080*" and take note of the Forwarding Address
-- Create a new app with Teams App Studio and register a new bot with the personal scope (take note of the App ID and App Secret values - **don't forget to enable calling for this bot and developer preview for your Teams web/destop client**)
+- Create a new app with Teams App Studio and register a new bot with the personal scope (take note of the App ID and App Secret values - **don't forget to enable calling for this bot and developer preview for your Teams web/desktop client**)
 - Fill out the bot messages and calling endpoints as follow: ngrokForwardingAddress/api/messages and ngrokForwardingAddress/api/calls
 - Open the bot registration in Azure AD (*https://aad.portal.azure.com*) and enable and consent the calling bot permissions, according to the [documentation](https://docs.microsoft.com/en-us/graph/api/resources/communications-api-overview?view=graph-rest-beta)
 - Git clone this repository
 - Create a new .env file, if not available, and add (and fill out) the following items: MicrosoftAppId, MicrosoftAppPassword, tenantID, ngrok and playPromptURL.
 For the playPromptURL, I recommend a small wav file, that could be hosted in an Azure blob storage.
-- Install all dependencies (npm install)
+- Install all dependencies (*npm install*)
-- From a console, e.g. PowerShell, run *node index.js*
+- From a console, e.g. PowerShell, run "*node index.js*"
 - Install the Teams App Studio and call the bot

 Moreover, it is highly recommended to inspect calls being made to your ngrok Forwarding Address endpoint through the following URL (http://localhost:4040), and optionally, additional calls, once the call has been established, can be made directly through Postman or Fiddler (e.g. play prompt, record audio clip or subscribe to tone).